cliburn/bios-823-2020/notes/skills.md

   - GIS
 - Often fluent in R as well

+## ML engineer

+Builds machine leaning models (generally prediction machines), trains and optimizes them, and deploy models to web or app.

+- Able to read and implement algorithms from ML and DL papers
+- Expert knowledge of `scikit-learn`
+- Expert knowledge of `tensorflow` + `keras` or `pytorch`
+- Expert knowledge of XAI packages
+- `fastapi` or `flask`
+- How to deploy ML pipeline to the cloud
+- How to deploy ML pipeline to an app
+- May know JavaScript (TensorFlow.js)
+- May know systems language (e.g. C/C++, Julia)

 ## Data engineer

 Automates *everything*.
 Knows that people cannot be trusted.